 Occupational Outlook in Alberta for Citizenship and Immigration Officers

 Canada's central government uses a system called the National Occupational Classification (NOC) to categorize and classify different types of jobs.
 This occupied alis space might not be representative of its parent NOC.
-In general, data from the NOC group can be used for a wide variety of fields.
+Information collected from the NOC demographic is versatile and applicable to a wide range of fields.

-Every five years, the NOC system is revised to account for new developments in the job market.
+Each time the labor market shifts significantly, the NOC system is updated.
 Different classification schemes are used for government forms and labor market data, which can result in inconsistent naming and grouping of occupations.
-Following is an evolving taxonomy of this line of work:
+Throughout history, this profession has been categorized as follows:

 Having a vested interest in conducting background checks to determine admissibility, tracking down and arresting suspected lawbreakers, and helping those who have been deported get the travel documents they need to return home

-SOCIALWitnesses who are interested in testifying in immigration appeals cases
+An interest in testifying as witnesses in immigration appeals cases

 Use CAREERinsite's Interests Exercise to determine or modify your interest classifications.